 Once your air conditioner is at the point where it is leaking water, it’s only a matter of hours before it can cause permanent damage.

-You might leave your A/C on before leaving for work in the morning during the summer months, expecting to come home to a cool paradise after a long day’s work.
+You might leave your air conditioner on before leaving for work in the morning during the summer months, expecting to come home to a cool paradise after a long day’s work.

-Why not take precaution now to prevent things like that from happening, while saving hundreds of dollars in potential repairs in the process.
+Why not take precautions now to prevent things like that from happening, while saving hundreds of dollars in potential repairs in the process.

 Things to be Aware of:

 Look for moisture in the condensation line, and while the AC is running, make sure to check that the line is flowing properly.